 The mathematical model used to describe the events taking place during the purification of the mAb using the MCSGP process has been previously developed and validated by the Morbidelli Group (ETH Zürich) (Melter et al., 2008; Ströhlein et al., 2006).
 The model equations are described in detail in Appendix A and have been previously discussed in (Papathanasiou et al., 2016).
-The model comprises two main parts: (a) the equation set describing the mass balances for the mixture components the isotherms (Guiochon, 2002) and (b) the mass balances around the columns.
+The model comprises two main parts: (a) the equation set describing the mass balances for the mixture components and the adsorption isotherms (Guiochon, 2002) and (b) the mass balances around the columns.
 During one process cycle, an input strategy is imposed, where the modifier concentration follows a gradient profile with minimum value 2 mg/mL and maximum value 12 mg/mL.
 The inlet flow rate varies between 0.1 mL/min and 1.5 mL/min approximately (Due to confidentiality reasons the exact values cannot be disclosed and therefore only estimates are provided).

 Control concept for the twin column MCSGP process

-In this work, we present a novel control concept for the twin column setup, under which the two columns are monitored independently, in a continuous fashion.(Aumann and Morbidelli, 2007; Krättli et al., 2013; Müller-Späth et al., 2008)
+In this work, we present a novel control concept for the twin column setup, under which the two columns are monitored independently, in a continuous fashion.
+The monitoring strategy is based on continuous measurements from both columns in real time.
+We use the mathematical model (Appendix A) and process setup (Figure 2) designed and validated by the Morbidelli group (Aumann and Morbidelli, 2007; Krättli et al., 2013; Müller-Späth et al., 2008) for the development and testing of the control scheme as presented below.

 Output selection: The concept of the integral

 According to standard practice, the optimization and control studies performed on chromatographic systems consider the maximization of recovery yield under purity constraints.
-However, urity and yield are calculated based on the average concentrations of the eluted mixture components.
+However, purity and yield are calculated based on the average concentrations of the eluted mixture components (Equations 1 and 2).